ASSET CLASS OVERVIEW

 - Double-digit revenue growth

-According to the 2022 Stanford Search Fund Study, roughly 35-40% of traditional searchers are diverse (women or people of color).
-The number of searchers has grown rapidly in the last decade to 66 traditional searchers launched in 2020.
-The rapid growth has continued, with some investors contacting north of 100 searchers per year in recent years.
+According to the 2024 Stanford Search Fund Study, roughly 37% of traditional searchers in 2023 identified as non-White, and 18% were women.
+Both the diversity and overall number of searchers have grown in recent years.
+The Stanford Search Study identified 94 traditional search funds launched in 2023, with some investors contacting north of 100 searchers per year in recent years.

 -